Published on - Guillaume De Grieve

 1. There Are Thirteen Months in His Diary

 Klaus Mäkelä is busy, extremely busy.
 He was appointed Chief Conductor of the Oslo Philharmonic Orchestra in 2020.
-A job he combines with his role as Music Director at the Orchestre philharmonique de Paris.
-Whilst also being Artistic Partner to the Royal Concertgebouw Orchestra in Amsterdam, of which he will become Chief Conductor in 2027.
-“The three orchestras require a completely different way of conducting,” Mäkelä told music magazine Preludium.
-“I’m learning an incredible amount from that, because I essentially have to be three different conductors - without losing myself.”
+A job he combines with his role as Music Director at the Orchestre de Paris.
+He comes to Bozar with both of these orchestras as well as with the Royal Concertgebouw Orchestra in Amsterdam, of which he will become Chief Conductor in 2027.

 But wait, that’s not all!
 In April 2024, it was announced that Klaus Mäkelä will lead the Chicago Symphony Orchestra – succeeding Riccardo Muti.
 The 28-year-old Finn will become the youngest Chief Conductor in the Chicago Symphony’s history.
 And just in case it still isn’t clear: Mäkelä is on the wish list of even more world-renowned orchestras.
 Usually, one or two guest appearances are enough to seal a long-term collaboration.